 In May, Munich has a lot going on in the streets: The Corso Leopold and the Vespa Parade showcase the city's Italian-inspired attitude to life.
 The traditional Dult, the popular folk festival with market hustle and bustle, looks forward to numerous guests.
 The backyard flea markets offer unique insights into the liveliness of Munich's neighbourhoods - perhaps even a spontaneous barbecue party with new acquaintances!

-It doesn't get much more Munich than this: on Mariahilfplatz in the Au district of Munich, people like to get together in traditional costume for the Auer Dult - or to be more precise, the Maidult, which starts as early as April.
-From 30 April to 8 May 2022, around 100,000 guests celebrate spring here - each to their own liking: children love the nostalgic chain carousels, handmade dolls' clothes, small furniture for their playhouses at home and the candy floss.
-Adults browse pottery, knitted jackets or practical household goods - and treat themselves to a beer or a fresh steamed dumpling in between.
+It doesn't get much more Munich than this: on Mariahilfplatz in the Au district of Munich, people like to get together in traditional costume for the Auer Dult – or to be more precise, the Maidult, which starts as early as April.
+From 25 April to 3 May 2026, around 100,000 guests celebrate spring here – each to their own liking: children love the nostalgic chain carousel, handmade dolls' clothes, small furniture for their playhouses at home and the candy floss.
+Adults browse pottery, knitted jackets or practical household goods – and treat themselves to a beer or a fresh steamed dumpling in between.
 Dult is cult!

 At the "Munich Creative Business Week - The Long Week of Design" everything revolves around good style, sustainability, art, music, communication and creativity – at all kinds of locations in the city.
 Read more about Germany's largest design event that takes place every year in Munich.